 A first approach to describe accuracy is to compare the mean outcome of the eight samples in your lab with the mean of all labs.
 This is done in the first columns of the annual report.
-It can be seen that for 5-OH-Indolacetic acid the mean outcome of all labs is 54.1 micromol/liter slope of the correlation multiplied with 100% is your recovery of added amounts.
-Outcome for your lab in comparison to median outcome of all labs is shown in the column "Recovery" in the Annual Report.
-For all labs the recovery ranges from 75% for Succinyl acetone to 124% for Mucopolysaccharides.
-The overall recovery is 106%.
+It can be seen that for 5-OH-Indolacetic acid the mean outcome of all labs is 52.5 micromol/liter.